SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 **Step 5: Popping and Storing into Temporary Variables.**

 Back in `Rectangle>>width`, the next instruction pops the top of the stack (oh this is the return value of the `x` message send!) and stores it in the temporary variable `cornerX`.
 Notice that this instruction stores the value and pops it to the stack all at once.
-Other instructions allow to do stores without pops, or just pops without stores, or even pop combined with other instructions.
+Other instructions allow one to do stores without pops, or just pops without stores, or even pop combined with other instructions.
 Such instructions will be explained in the chapter about bytecode and interpreter optimizations.

 ![.](figures/interpreter_activation-step06.pdf)